 The Company was formed to undertake an acquisition of a target company or business.
-The Company does not have any specific acquisition under consideration and does not expect to engage in substantive negotiations with any target company or business in the immediate future.
-The Directors believe that their network, and the Company's cash resources and profile following Admission, mean that the Company will target an Acquisition where the target company has a value of up to £100 million.
-The Company expects that consideration for the Acquisition will primarily be satisfied by issue of new Shares to a vendor (or vendors), but that some cash may also be payable by the Company.
+The Company has entered into a non-binding letter of intent to acquire the entire issued share capital of CiiTECH Ltd, a leading cannabis wellbeing company based in the UK and Israel for consideration of £17,500,000 (the "Acquisition").
+Under the terms of the non-binding letter of intent entered into with CiiTECH the Company expects that consideration for the Acquisition will be satisfied by issue of new Shares although it expected that a concurrent fund raise will be undertaken alongside readmission to the Standard Segment of the main market of the London Stock Exchange.
 Any funds not used in connection with the Acquisition will be used for future acquisitions, internal or external growth and expansion, and working capital in relation to the acquired company or business.